bonaval/sequelize-temporal/README.md

   /* runs the insert within the sequelize hook chain, disable for increased performance without warranties */
   blocking: true,
-  /* By default sequelize-temporal persist only changes, and saves the previous state in the history table.
+  /* By default sequelize-historical persist only changes, and saves the previous state in the history table.
-  The "full" option saves all transactions into the temporal database (i.e. this includes the latest state.)
+  The "full" option saves all transactions into the historical database (i.e. this includes the latest state.)
    This allows to only query the hostory table to get the full history of an entity.
   */